 PRODUCT REVIEW – ARNOTT’S LIGHT & CRISPY

 Has anyone seen the new Arnott’s Light and Crispy Shapes?
-If not, have a look one of their latest ads here

 The marketing spiel

 “Shapes Light & Crispy are a brand new snack from Arnott’s Shapes – they have the Shapes flavour hit you love, now on a lighter, crispier biscuit that you can feel good about.
 These moreish little morsels contain 75% less saturated fat than chips* and no artificial colours or flavours; it’s the flavour hit that even your conscience will love!

 Shapes Light & Crispy are available in four flavours so there’s something for everyone!
 You’ll find Shapes Light & Crispy in the biscuit aisle of your local supermarket.”

 The marketing tag behind these light and crispy shapes are “Even your conscience will love them“.
 I was intrigued, perhaps Arnott’s was keen to create products for the new health conscious generation.
 Arnott’s proudly states that they have reduced the saturated fat content by 75%.
 How did they fare with the harmful food additives?
 I asked them via Facebook on one of their recent promotional posts.
 This was their response:

 “Hey Francine, thanks for getting in touch.
 Our Light & Crispy Shapes are free of any flavours or colours from artificial sources.
 This means none of the Light and Crispy flavours contain added MSG.
 If MSG is used it must always be listed in the ingredient listing under E621.
 PM us which flavour you would like an ingredients list for an we will send it through! :)”

 Just because food additives may be derived from natural sources doesn’t mean that they are safer than artificial additives.
 I needed to check the ingredients listing for myself!

 I was able to see three out of four of the light and crispy range, and the ingredients are listed below: